m4rxhs-cyber/Projeto-Integrador/README.md

 * List Candidates
 * Voting for President
+* Voting for Governor
+* Voting null and blank
+* Counting of votes
 * To turn off the eletronic ballot box
-## This features are in developing:

-- To vote for Governor
-- To vote null
-- To vote blank
-- Counting of votes
 >## Technologies Used:

 <table>